canonical/ubuntu-pro-for-wsl/docs/howto/custom-rootfs-multiple-targets.md

 ## Prepare the environment

-To ease the subsequent commands, adjust and export the following environment variables:
+For convenience when writing subsequent commands, first export the following environment variables, modifying the values that are assigned as needed:

 `````{tabs}